eoinsheehan/blog/draft/design-patterns.md

 "You don’t send messages because you have objects, you have objects because you send messages."
 - in line with the public interface framing the sender should not be concerned with the internal implementation details rather that they get what they want at the end.

-## Techniques to use
+## Things to look out for
+The following a some techniques to keep top of mind when looking to keep objects loosely coupled and open to change:

-DRY code tolerates change because any change in behavior can be made by changing code in just one place.
+- DRY code tolerates change because any change in behavior can be made by changing code in just one place.
-- Good practices reveal design
-- Avoid the need for comments where possible - look to move this into it's own method
-- Isolating dependencies allows objects to quickly adapt to unexpected changes, this seems like it can be the first step to prevent having references to other classes scattered throughout your definition of the object.
-- Injecting dependencies creates loosely coupled objects that can be reused in novel ways as the dependency can be on a class implementing an interface.
-- Depending on abstractions decreases the likelihood of facing these changes as these classes tend to be more stable.
+- If you feel that a comment isnecessary this could be a candidate for moving behaviour into a dedicated method.
 - Either do not test private methods or, if you must, segregate those tests from the tests of public methods.
 - Strongly consider when chaining methods together to stay in line with the Law of Demeter ("only talk to your neighbour")
 - violations of the law of demeter are an indication that your public interfaces are lacking